 Students meet with advisors as often as they choose to explore educational opportunities available within the university and plan a course of study that is consistent with their abilities, achievements, interests, and expectations.
 Advisors also help students build individual strategies for academic success by assisting them in determining an appropriate course load; understanding academic requirements, university procedures, and regulations; and consulting with students who are considering a particular major as a field of study.
 When appropriate, advisors will refer students to other university offices that provide student services, such as Counseling Services, Health Services, Wellness Education Services, Career Services, Financial Aid, the Student Response Center, and the Learning Center.
 The ultimate goal of academic advising is to empower students to use the tools and resources available to become active and responsible learners.

-For more information, please visit the Undergraduate Advising website.
+For more information, please visit the Undergraduate Academic Advisement website.